pmarchini/Esp32Dimmer/README.md

 # ESP32 Triac Dimmer Driver

 This library provides an API to control dimmer devices using ESP-IDF 5.x.
+**For ESP-IDF 4.x projects, please use the v1.0.0 release of this library.**
 It supports both toggle and normal modes, and allows you to set the power levels of the dimmer.

 ### Prerequisites